vtvrv/Cuphead_Accessibility_Mod/README.md

 - Level select menu (press Home Key at any time)
 - Healthbar

-\* By default all every feature except "disable HUD" is enabled.
+\* By default every feature except "disable HUD" is enabled.

 Every feature can be toggled by editing "Cuphead\BepinEx\config\Cuphead_QOL.cfg"